Application and Eligibility Requirements for Non-Degree Seeking Students

 The application requirements are:

-- Completed COPH application form that can be downloaded here .
+- Complete COPH application form that can be accessed here .

 - Official transcript indicating a minimum of an undergraduate degree sent directly from the institution where degree was awarded.
 All transcripts from foreign countries must be translated and evaluated by either Education Credential Evaluators, Inc. (www.ece.org) or World Education Services (www.wes.org.)
 An official copy of the evaluation must be submitted with the application.
 Please note you must possess the minimum of a U.S. baccalaureate degree equivalent to enroll at the College ofPublic Health.